minetest-mods-camp/arena_lib/DOCS.md

 * `return_point`: where players will be teleported when a match _in your mod_ ends.
 Default is `{ x = 0, y = 20, z = 0 }`.
 A bit of noise is applied on the x and z axis, ranging between `-1.5` and `1.5`.
 * `queue_waiting_time`: the time to wait before the loading phase starts.
 It gets triggered when the minimum amount of players has been reached to start the queue.
 Default is `10`

-> **BEWARE**: as you noticed, the hub spawn point is bound to the very minigame.
+> **BEWARE**: as you've noticed, the hub spawn point is bound to the very minigame.
 In fact, there is no global spawn point as arena_lib could be used even in a survival server that wants to feature just a couple minigames.
 If you're looking for a hub manager because your goal is to create a full minigame server, have a look at my other mod [Hub](https://gitlab.com/zughy-friends-minetest/hub).
 Also, if you want to be sure to join the same arena/team with your friends, you need to install my other mod [Parties](https://gitlab.com/zughy-friends-minetest/parties)

 ### 1.2 Privileges
 * `arenalib_admin`: allows to use a few more commands